 Launched in 1999 by generous donors who believed that the mission of the law school naturally led to the need for such a scholarship, the first class of scholars graduated in 2003.
 These graduates have built a strong network, giving back to the program and assisting new students as they begin their pursuit of public interest law careers.
 Once scholars have graduated from the School of Law, it is hoped that a significant portion of their careers be dedicated to public interest law.

 We also offer a variety of other scholarships, such as the Peace Corps and Teach For America Scholarships, for those students who have demonstrated a deep commitment to social justice and a solid academic background.

-Students who wish to bolster their candidacy for PILS may also respond to our second optional essay prompt and submit it with their application materials via LSAC.org.
-This essay should be labeled as a PILS essay in the heading section of the document.
-The public interest essay prompt is as follows:
+Students who wish to bolster their candidacy for PILS may respond to the optional essay question asking about a specific social justice issue they are most passionate about.
+This essay should be labeled as a PILS essay in the heading of the document and should be submitted with their application materials via LSAC.org.

 Finalists should plan to join us for a special event in March.

 This annual event celebrates the Public Interest Law Scholars Program and focuses on scholarship related to a pressing public interest issue.
 Our inaugural conference was held in 2020 and will tackled the Battle for Voting Rights.